MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

  - 5 - [Manage updates to Office 365 ProPlus](manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md)
  -
 In addition to this guidance, we recommend customers use [Microsoft Fastrack](https://fasttrack.microsoft.com/office) to help with their deployment.
 FastTrack onboarding services are available with the purchase of 50 or more seats of Office 365 Enterprise and Office 365 Business SKUs, along with paid Government, Kiosk, and Nonprofit SKUs.
 Migration assistance for mail and files is available with the purchase of 500 or more seats.

+## Before you begin

+If you haven't already, complete the [asssessment of your environment and infrastructure](assess-deploy-office-365-proplus-with-Configuration-Manager.md).
+This assessment will help you make key decisions as part of your planning your deployment.

 ## Step 1 - Plan how to manage your deployment